vidyavrat/core-docs/docs/concepts/native-interop.rst

 Of course, this is just scratching the surface of COM interoperability, and if you dig into this topic, you will soon find more details.
-Also, it is important to note that COM interop is available only on Windows.
+Also, it is important to note that COM interop is available only on Windows, and on the .NET Framework; it is not available on .NET Core.
+You can read more about various editions of .NET in the :doc:`../getting-started/overview` topic.

 More resources
 --------------